Sienci-Labs/Resources/experimental/ad-materials.md

 Improves on https://resources.sienci.com/view/lmk2-materials/

 - Types of materials you typically cut
-- Add: where you can normally source those materials
+- Where you can normally source those materials
 - Great tips for finding places to buy wood, middle of video https://youtu.be/pktydCxlqz4?si=Iem1aD8KLB90I2eJ

 ---